 Childbirth expenses

-A mother has an entitlement to get financial support to help with maintenance during the childbirth period from the father of her child.
+The birth parent is entitled to get financial support to help with maintenance during the childbirth period from the other parent.
+This applies for heterosexual, same-sex or gender diverse couples.

 If you are pregnant, the other parent is responsible for making a financial contribution to the ongoing costs during the childbirth period.